 Note that the minimum holding time is normally determined using an electrical conductivity test and salt solutions (e.g. Lang and Jordan, 1958).
-While this works well for salt solutions and milk the results obtained are not readily transferable to more concentrated, viscous, milk products e.g. ice cream mixes.
+While this works well for salt solutions the results obtained are not readily transferable to more concentrated, viscous, milk products e.g. ice cream mixes.
 The holding time determined by mathematically calculating the residence time in the holding tube using the tube dimensions and dividing by the flow rate, yields the average flow rate.
-While this is usually close to minimum holding time under turbulent flow conditions it should be divided by 2 under laminar flow to ensure that the fastest particles have received the minimum holding time.
+This does not give the holding time of the fastest travelling particles.
+While this is usually 10-20% lower for these particles under high turbulent flow conditions, Re > 11,000 it should be divided by 2 under laminar flow to obtain a realistic estimate of the holding time of the fastest particles.

 Mathematical basis for log reductions and determination of process time